Learning at home

 Lexia Core 5 Reading – a fun way to practise key reading skills through interactive activities.

-If you need any of the login information, please contact the school office.
+If you need any of the login information, please contact the school office or your class teacher.

 Homework and Flipped Learning